MrMarble/humble-bundle-extra/README.md

   </a>
 </p>

-This userscript adds some features to [humble bundle](https://humblebundle.com), only on bundles pages at the moment
+This userscript adds some features to [humble bundle](https://humblebundle.com).
+Works on bundle and choice pages

 ## Features